About

-Recurr is the platform for app-to-web subscriber migration.
+Recurr is the web subscription platform for mobile apps

-Mobile subscription apps lose 15–30% of every dollar to app-store fees, and are then made to wait 30–60 days for the payout.
-We move your subscribers onto web billing: recover margin, accelerate cash, put subscribers and pricing back in your hands.
+We move your subscribers onto direct billing — recover margin, accelerate cash, put subscribers and pricing back in your hands.

 Why now